shunw/shunw.github.io/bass.md

 | 5 | G Mixolydian | tbd |
 | 6 | A Aeolian | tbd |
 | 7 | B Locrian | tbd |

+### __Lesson 8 - What is the Dorian Mode?__

+- Based on the C Major Scale

+- Dorian Mode only use the notes from C major scale

+- Dorian is known as the 2nd mode of the major scale.
+All we have to construct is start from the 2nd note which is D.

+    - ex: 2nd mode of D major scale is E Dorian

+- **Main Content**: Familiar with D Dorian shapes and say the note name out loud.

+    - go with what feels nature ot you most as an indidual.

+    - Don't limit yourself to one position.
+To explore the other ways you can spell out the sound of D Dorian in the position across the neck by finding the notes from C major, you can easily create D Dorian else where on the nack.

+    - It's important to get used to play modes and scales through and beyond the typical one octave range

+    - apply skip 3rd in D Dorian. (guide you through how to skip in D Dorian 6:32; practice 7:42)

+    - shape 1: (detailed explanation: 2:19; practice example: 3:38)

+    - shape 2: (detailed explanation: 4:39; practice example: 4:55)

+### __Lesson 9 - The Dorian Mode Continued__

 ### __Lesson 10 - Creating Bass Lines Using the Dorian Mode[tbc]__